 Two questions are embedded there, Kirk notes.
 One: Is it philanthropy – a way to give back to city?
-Within the Tepper/Panthers situation lies an irony, he says.
+And there’s an irony with Tepper and the Panthers, he says.
 “He grew up in Pittsburgh in modest means and did really well, then looked for the first sports team he could put his hands on,” Kirk says.
 “He should be investing in the Pirates or the Steelers, for philanthropy instead.”

 When George Steinbrenner threatened to move his Yankees out of the Bronx, the firm suggested relocating Yankee Stadium to a site west of Penn Station, on a concrete platform above an active railyard.
 “You could have looked at the game and seen the Midtown skyline,” he says.

-Instead, Steinbrenner and the city came to terms, the stadium stayed in the Bronx, and Hudson Yards has risen mightily on the site that Cooper Robertson selected.
+Instead, Steinbrenner and the city came to terms.
+The stadium stayed in the Bronx.
+And Hudson Yards has risen mightily on the site that Cooper Robertson selected for the ballpark.

-For the Whitney Museum of American Art, the firm scoured Manhattan for a new site and settled on then-gritty Chelsea.
-Today the museum anchors the High Line.
+For the Whitney Museum of Art, Cooper Robertson scoured Manhattan for a new location and settled on then-gritty Chelsea.
+Now the museum anchors the High Line.
 “It’s different now – because we look for ways to enhance and transform what’s there,” he says.
 “And we listen to what the community needs – it’s like the Hippocratic oath: ‘First, do no harm.’”

 He believes a ballpark in particular should serve as an iconic urban element that’s part of the city fabric – rather than a suburban stadium surrounded by acres of asphalt.
 “An urban ballpark wants to be part of the community,” he says.
-“It needs to be a place where kids can skip school, walk to the ballpark, and sit in the general admission section.”
+“It needs to be a place where kids can walk to – to skip school and sit in the general admission section.”

 Rather, it’s meant to be an experience – a destination that can be reached on foot, by bike, or with public transportation.
-“It needs to be a ritual, like a public competition about which subway train gets you there first,” he says.
-“Yankee Stadium fans cheer for that, and they can feel that elevated wall with trains on it, and there are the people sitting on rooftops watching the games for free.”
+“It needs to be a ritual, like a public contest about which subway train gets you there first,” he says.
+“Yankee Stadium fans cheer for that, and they feel that elevated wall with trains on it, and there are people sitting on rooftops watching games for free.”

-In other words, a stadium is a major contributor to the heart and soul of the urban experience.
+In other words, it’s a major contributor to the heart and soul of the urban experience.

-Which is something, one senses intuitively, that Dan Snyder will never grasp.
+Which is not something, one senses intuitively, that Dan Snyder knows anything about.